 Pigott Pavilion for Leadership 120; 206-296-6090

-CAPS' licensed psychologists, clinical social workers and graduate trainees provide short-term group, couples and individual counseling to enhance the self-awareness, personal and intellectual functioning, and relationships of students.
+CAPS provides time-limited group and individual psychotherapy for students and referral services for those requiring specialized or longer term care.
+Services are provided by licensed psychologists.
 Students seek counseling and psychological services for a wide variety of reasons, including anxiety; depression; life crises; identity issues; relationship concerns; difficulty with loss or other life transitions; sexuality choices and concerns; problems related to alcohol or drug use, as well as many other issues of concern.
 We treat each student with sensitivity, providing affirmative therapy that values diversity and respects the individual.
-We are committed to helping students meet the challenges of life during college, graduate and professional school by encouraging healthy personal choices and balanced perpectives.
+CAPS is committed to helping students meet the challenges of life during college, graduate and professional school by encouraging healthy personal choices and balanced perspectives.

-CAPS's clinical services are confidential and free to enrolled students.
 For students seeking longer term therapy or other specialized mental health services, we provide referrals to providers in the community.
-Faculty, staff, university administrators and parents/fammilies may consult with CAPS' professionals when concerned about the well-being of a student or a campus mental health issue.
-In addition, we provide psychoeducational programs to the campus as well as many web, print and other informational resources.
+Faculty, staff, university administrators and parents/families may consult with CAPS' professionals when concerned about the well-being of a student or a campus mental health issue.
+In addition, CAPS provides psychoeducational programs to the campus as well as many web, print and other informational resources.
 Please visit our website, call or stop by for more information.